codeRIT/brickhack.io/README.md

 # Deployment

-Code pushed to the master branch will automatically build on [Travis CI](https://travis-ci.org/codeRIT/brickhack.io).
-Upon a successful build, Travis will deploy to [OpenShift](https://www.openshift.com).
+Code pushed will automatically build on [Travis CI](https://travis-ci.org/codeRIT/brickhack.io).
+Upon a successful build to the develop or master branches, Travis will deploy to our instance(s) of [Dokku](https://github.com/progrium/dokku).
 See the [Production Environment Setup](https://github.com/codeRIT/brickhack.io/wiki/Production-Environment-Setup) page for details.